Spruce up your home with the best Black Friday furniture deals | CNN Underscored

 Another direct-to-consumer furniture brand we can’t get enough of is Castlery.
 Home to a slew of timeless, high-quality items that blend seamlessly with every design aesthetic, the brand is offering up to 40% off now through Nov.
 28. More to know: If you spend more than $2,000 between Nov.
 25–28, you’ll get a free rug (up to $119 in value).

 The workhorse of living room furniture, side tables can accommodate lamps and decor — not to mention your coffee mug and wine glass — while also storing away all the stuff you don’t want to look at.
-Snag this mid-century beauty up this week for a cool 50 bucks off.
+Snag this mid-century beauty up this week for a cool $50 off.

 If you’re on the hunt for a wow piece in your sitting area, look no further than this sculptural coffee table.
 Boasting a geometric base and a serene glass top, the table is as visually appealing as it is functional.
-And for under 800 bucks, it’s worth the splurge.
+And for under $800, it’s worth the splurge.

 Upgrade your fading, sagging outdoor furniture with this sleek sofa.
 Combining a black aluminum frame with oat-hued cushions (the perfect hue for looking chic and hiding dirt!), the Sorrento is 35% off right now, making it a smokin’ deal.